vvvv/MergeVLDocs/README.md

 * If one element got new child elements or attributes: take them
 * If the other one also added new child elements: take them too! *these should come with different GUIDs*
 * If some child elements or attributes got removed, then remove them (no matter if they got changed in the other version).
 Intuition for now: focus on the bold changes
 * If a certain attribute got changed in both versions: Choose remote.
-That's a kind move.
 Let the other dev win.
 In rare cases choose the *Base* value (e.g. "LanguageVersion" of the document).
+You get a warning and should check whether your patch still works.
+The idea behind remote: When opening the patches you will notice if something of your changes didn't make it.
+It's much harder to understand whether changes of somebody else made it through.

 There are many things to discuss and to test.
 But it's a start.
 It's obvious that this approach can mess up the patches as much as a line-based merge tool.
 But at least certain kinds of errors can't occur.